TemporaryLoRA/Block-Attention/readme.md

 ```bash
 python3 block_generate.py --model_name <the path of block model> --input_file <a jsonline file and each line of JSON has "prompt" field, such as "cache/hqa_eval/dataset">
 ```

+### 📈 Evaluation with OpenCompass

+We leverage [OpenCompass](https://github.com/open-compass/opencompass) to conduct our evaluations on general and RAG benchmarks.

 ## 📎 Citation